popsodav/ingress-bot/README.md

 Ingress Bot is a java desktop client for the Google game 'Ingress'.

+WARNING: You can be banned from Ingress if you use this BOT.
+Use it at you're own risk.

 Two files are required:
 * authcookie: contains your SACSID cookie from the m-dot-betaspike.appspot.com servers
 * locations: has a list of location information in GPS format indicating the waypoints to visit in order